-Alongside the Publication Local Plan, the Council is also publishing the proposed Policies Map for consultation.
+Alongside the Publication Local Plan, the Council is also publishing the proposed Submission Policies Map showing how the adopted Policies Map is intended to be changed to reflect the proposals in the Publication Local Plan.
 This sets out, on an Ordnance Survey base map, allocations and designations arising from policies in the local plan.